-Begun in 1997, the Undergraduate Liberal Studies Program is primarily designed for students with associate degrees who wish to earn a Bachelor of Arts degree.
-Students pursue a coherent yet broadly individualized interdisciplinary major that leads to a Bachelor of Arts degree, usually after two years of full-time equivalent study at Rutgers University-Camden.
+Begun in 1997, the Undergraduate Liberal Studies Program is primarily designed for students with associate degrees in applied sciences or technically oriented credits who wish to earn a Bachelor of Arts degree.
+Students pursue a coherent yet broadly individualized interdisciplinary major that leads to a Bachelor of Arts degree, usually after two years of full-time equivalent study at Rutgers University–Camden.

 The Liberal Studies program meets the needs of qualified, motivated students who seek the expanded intellectual experience and improved career potential afforded by a bachelor’s degree.
 The program can prepare students for advancement in their current field, possible career change, or graduate-level study.